Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Topic Modeling

-It is worth noting that mutual irreducibility, as applied to the base distributions, is the assumption that $\kappa_{qg}$ and $\kappa_{gq}$ are zero.
-The extracted $\kappa_{qg}$ and $\kappa_{gq}$ are shown in Fig. \ref{fig:mutually-irred}, along with the ratio of each bin in the quark and gluon truth distributions of our example.
-The proximity to zero demonstrates the mutual irreducibility of the quark and gluon base distributions.
+It is worth noting that the mutual irreducibility of the base distributions is the assumption that $\kappa_{qg}$ and $\kappa_{gq}$ are zero.
+The extracted $\kappa_{qg}$ and $\kappa_{gq}$ are shown in Fig. \ref{fig:mutually-irred}, along with the ratio of each bin in the MC-level quark and gluon jet distributions of our example.
+The proximity to zero demonstrates the mutual irreducibility of the quark and gluon distributions as defined by the Monte Carlo.

-Then, with $b_1$ and $b_2$ corresponding to the distributions for topic 1 and topic 2, respectively, and $p_A$ and $p_B$ corresponding to the distributions for the two input samples, we are able to derive the base distributions using the following equations: